 Turn on broiler.
 Salt and pepper both sides of steak an place on a cookie sheet.
 Place in broiler for 3 – 4 minutes.
-Flip steaks and broil and additional 3 – 4 minutes.
+Flip steaks and broil an additional 3 – 4 minutes.
 Remove steak and let it sit for 10 minutes before cutting into strips against the grain.

 Pre-heat oven to 425 degrees.
-Place cast iron skillet in center of oven and let it heat for 20 minutes.
+Place cast iron skillet in center of the oven and let it heat for 20 minutes.

 Meanwhile, blend eggs in a blender or with a whisker until frothy.
 Slowly add the milk, 2 tbsp of the melted butter, salt, pepper, herb(s) and flour.
 Blend/whisk well.

 Remove the hot skillet from the oven and add the remaining tbsp of butter to the pan.
-Swirl butter around skillet until butter completely coats it.
+Swirl the butter around skillet until butter completely coats it.